ashishraghavan/Jaguar/Notes.md

   }
 }

 For sending emails, we are using MailGun, with the username as 'api' and password as 'key-910ae7b7d0722488c0951dfce679fe76'.
 This is the basic authentication scheme.
-The domain name used is 'sandbox263d8e2e3daf4b92bbd0cff99aa5cdd3.mailgun.org', which is the sandbox domain for my free account.
+The domain name used is 'postmaster@ashishraghavan.me', which is the sandbox domain for my free account.

 API key for MailGun = key-910ae7b7d0722488c0951dfce679fe76

+API for registering a user.